BpaLabTHCologne/bpa_lab_demonstration_factory/README.md

 The process can be started by placing an order from the front-end single page application: [http://localhost:5173](http://localhost:5173)

 If you want to go through an end-to-end process instance with a production process using instructions, you can look into this wiki entry: [User guide for end‐to‐end process execution](https://github.com/BpaLabTHCologne/bpa_lab_demonstration_factory/wiki/User-guide-for-end%E2%80%90to%E2%80%90end-process-execution)

+### Deploying BPMN diagrams

+In addition to the local environment setup with docker compose, you can download the [Camunda Desktop Modeler](https://camunda.com/download/modeler/) to locally model BPMN diagrams for execution and directly deploy them to your local environment.

+> :information_source: This project deployes all the process diagrams automatically including order management, production control, purchasing, shipment, warehouse operations and manufacturing.

 ### Order management process overview